Skip to content

 Choosing the best internet speed for your gaming needs in an apartment is dependent on a few factors, including:

-• Number of users and devices connected: If you are alone or have two people in an apartment, consider 100 Mbps to 300 Mbps for your gaming needs.
-Check out higher speed tiers if you have three to four users with multiple devices each.
+• Number of users and devices connected: Consider 100 Mbps to 300 Mbps for one or two users.
+Check out higher speed tiers if you have more users with multiple devices each.

 In a house

 Houses generally hold more users and devices connected to the internet.
-Consider the following factors when selecting an ideal speed to game comfortably:
+Consider the following factors when selecting an ideal speed:

-• Number of users and devices connected: If your household contains multiple people gaming, working or learning online simultaneously, a high-speed gigabit internet plan is required to handle all those tasks sufficiently.
+• Number of users and devices connected: Consider a high-speed gigabit internet plan to handle multiple users sufficiently.

-• Home size and layout: Large houses require higher speeds to ensure a strong signal throughout.
-Moreover, some areas of the house may have poor internet coverage.
+• Home size and layout: Large houses may have some areas of the house with poor internet coverage.
 Consider introducing mesh WiFi routers to expand your WiFi coverage and optimize internet performance.
-If your game setup is far from the primary router, place a mesh router in your gaming space to extend WiFi coverage.

 WiFi that just works!